Art by Janet L. Snell

 In turn, these would be introduced into the human population in order to have sex with normal humans, leading to the extinction of the human race and its replacement with mutant beings who would in turn be able to have sex with the aliens themselves.
 Therefore, the purpose of the aliens was nothing less than the creation of a planetary sex playground on earth.

 At the same time, both Swaggarty and Morshky's hallucinations were being monitored by the CIA, enabling the Agency to compile a vast database on alien experimental techniques.
 From this data emerged the full picture of their true intentions on earth.
-President Hillary Clinton signed a special presidential decree soon thereafter enabling the establishment of an elite, counteralien strike force that would be launched five-hundred million years into the Jurassic using a secret time-travel technology recently developed.
+President Hillary Clinton signed a special presidential decree soon thereafter enabling the establishment of an elite, counteralien strike force launched 500 million years into the Jurassic using a secret time-travel technology recently developed.

 Fortunately, a backup program enabled Kronos Warps to be generated at random.
 But these warps could not be used militarily.
 Only by capturing Swaggarty and programming his hallucination to hallucinate him back in time to the moment before he sabotaged the Kronos computer could the damage be undone.